ThinkDataEd/student/docs/unit3/essential.md

 code, which help us store data in a format we understand.

 ###**<u>[Lesson 22: Changing Orientation](lesson22.md)</u>**
-Converting XML to spreadsheet format helps us better understand and view our data.
+Converting XML to a spreadsheet format helps us better understand and view our data.